gajus/moa/README.md

 MOA provides abstraction layer for interacting with database tables.
 MOA is not [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping).
 It is closer to [Active Record pattern](http://en.wikipedia.org/wiki/Active_record_pattern) implementation.

+## Not Active Record

-MOA's build script fetches all of database attributes, and represents each table that has primary-key as a model, with the respective table attributes.
+MOA's build script fetches all of the database attributes to build the models.
+Each model has definition of the columns (column name, type, etc.) and constraints.
 The primary purpose of this script is to reduce manually typed duplication of data representation.

+## Active Record

 All models extend `gajus\moa\Mother`.
 Mother has getters and setters that use the prefetched table attributes to work out when you are trying to assign a non-existing property, save object without all the required properties, or other cases that would otherwise cause an error only at the time of interacting with the database.